jackyzha0/jackyzha0.github.io/content/thoughts/DSL.md

 5. Secondary Notation
 	- Anything that is only there to help the programmer but does not affect what the code actually does

+## Evaluation
+### Recursive Evaluation
+Each node has an evaluate method.
+Recursively traverse the tree and evaluate each node.

+But this only supports a single type of traversing the AST.
+What if we want to support other types of checkers?
+We have many different operations that traverse the AST

+Putting all functionality into AST methods violates SRP.
+We can instead, implement the visitor pattern.

-## Visitor Pattern
+### Visitor Pattern
-The visitor design pattern is a way of separating an algorithm from an object structure on which it operates
+The visitor design pattern is a way of separating an algorithm from an object structure on which it operates.

+Basically, you are passing this visitor object to a node's accept function.
+- Visitor defines a `visit` for each concrete node type to detail how to visit that node + its children (functionality depends on visitor)
+- If it needs to visit another node, it calls `accept` on itself (functionality also depends on the node type)

+We perform double dispatch as the functionality depends on two things:
+1. the type of AST object (via the `accept` call) and
+2. the type of visitor object (via the `visit` call)

 We could just evaluate each AST node, but this places the responsibility on the nodes for how to do this.